suusanp/stealth-health/m5/prototype.md

   }
   return info: };

- To update their data, users go through functions that retrieve their current data ( using getPersonalInfo), allow them to make changes, and then save these updates back to the device securely ( usingsavePersonalInfo) new information will overwrite the previous one, no history of the old data is kept within our software.
+ To update their data, users go through functions that retrieve their current data ( using getPersonalInfo), allow them to make changes, and then save these updates back to the device securely ( using savePersonalInfo) new information will overwrite the previous one, no history of the old data is kept within our software.
 If a user chooses to delete their data, our application uses SecureStore's deleteItemAsync for each data point, ensuring all personal information is removed from the device.
 This maintains data security and gives users complete control over their information.

 #### Encryption and Decryption Methodology for daily data
 We employ a dynamic encryption key generation strategy using `expo-crypto`'s SHA256 digest.
 This choice is driven by SHA256's cryptographic security, providing a strong hash function that is resistant to collision attacks.
 The code snippet below showcases the process: